budavariam/budavariam.github.io/content/posts/2022-12-15-oitm-2022/index.md

 ## How I felt

-I needed to put in way more than what I expected.
+I needed to put in way more time than what I expected.

 This year I needed some weeks to get into it and at the end I felt bad about not taking it more seriously earlier.

-It took me a while to get over my disappointment in last year's award ceremony and get over it to learn something new in the categories.
+It took me a while to get over my disappointment in last year's award ceremony and push myself to learn something new in the categories.

 My favorite categories were the `Cloud BI`, where I realized I know more about BI then what I thought.

 And `React.js`, because it made me feel good about how much I already know, while pointing out the new directions that I could learn in it.

 2 years ago my favourite category was Cybersecurity, this year that was the one I enjoyed the least, and even stopped participating.
 After looking at the categories I think I should have joined to IT Security, that would have been probably what I missed.

+I deliberately hadn't participated in categories where I knew I would fail badly like Microsoft related categories, php or Effective Java.

 ## What Changed